avithekkc/hospital-readmission-classification/README.md

 ├── datasets                            <- data used for the analysis.
 ├── images                              <- All images used throughout the project.
 ├── data-cleaning.ipynb                 <- Cleaning of data to create final dataset.
-├── eda-modelling.ipynb                 <- EDA and Modeling.
+├── modeling.ipynb                      <- EDA and Modeling.
 ├── presentation.pdf                    <- PDF version of project presentation.
 └── readme.md                           <- README file for Quick overview on project.
 ```